 Changes to water quality could potentially affect the health of fish and other aquatic organisms such as phytoplankton and algae.
-From the water quality assessment, three substances were identified as having the potential to have concentrations after closure that exceeded chronic effects benchmarks: copper, iron and strontium.
+From the water quality assessment, only copper was identified as having the potential to have concentrations after closure that exceeded the chronic effects benchmarks.
 Chronic effect benchmarks are considered to be levels where the long-term health of some aquatic plants and animals may be affected if the amount a particular substance is above a certain amount in the water.

-None of these substances is expected to harm the aquatic life in Kennady Lake.
-Copper and iron concentrations predicted in Kennady Lake are only slightly above the chronic effects benchmark.
-Copper is not expected to harm the aquatic life in Kennady Lake because other substances that are present in the water make it difficult for organisms to absorb, and copper concentrations are already naturally high in Kennady Lake sediments.
-Iron concentrations are predicted to be well below the levels that affect fish or cladocerans (a type of aquatic invertebrate).
-Although strontium levels will be above the chronic effects benchmark, most research indicates that effects to aquatic life are unlikely to be observed at the strontium concentrations that are predicted for Kennady Lake.
+Copper is not expected to harm the aquatic life in Kennady Lake.
+Copper concentrations predicted in Kennady Lake are only slightly above the chronic effects benchmark.
+As well, copper is not expected to harm the aquatic life in Kennady Lake because other substances that are present in the water make it difficult for organisms to absorb, and copper concentrations are already naturally high in Kennady Lake sediments.